-This is a straightforward craft which takes very little time to make.
+This is a straightforward craft which takes under 30 minutes to make.

 - Use the penguins as props for kids to play and practice simple conversations.
 Encourage children to make their penguins introduce themselves to each other, talk about their hats and scarves, or about the weather!